 - If the set of top choices of m contains exactly one unmarried woman, say w, m proposes to w and, since we are using the extended GS algorithm, the proposal is accepted.
 Then, all men that are strictly worse than m in w's preferences are removed from w's preference list, and w is removed from the preference lists of these men.
-Then, m is removed from L and L is ordered again, since the top choices of some men may now be smaller. - If m has a single top choice, say w, that is already married, m proposes to w, w accepts the proposal, and she breaks the engagement with her current partner, say m'.
+Then, m is removed from L and L is ordered again, since the top choices of some men may now be smaller. - If m has a single top choice, say w, that is already married, m proposes to w and w accepts the proposal.
+Then, she breaks the engagement with her current partner, say m', and all men that are strictly worse than m in w's preferences are removed from w's preference list, and w is removed from the preference lists of these men.
 Then, m is removed from L, m' becomes free and is put back in L, and L is ordered again.